slbug/lolita_has_translations/README.md

     a.title
     => "Title in LV"

-And other addition is that when a "find" is executed and current language is not the same as default language then :translations are added to :includes to pre fetch all translations.
+2. When a "find" is executed and current language is not the same as default language then :translations are added to :includes to pre fetch all translations.

+3. The "ModelNameTranslation" class is created for you automaticly with all validations for ranslated fields.
+Of course you can create it manualy for custom vlidations and other.

 HasTranslations v0.3.1